It is an interface for a task. The toolkit ports are designed to work on their own. For example: you

 - Dependency Injection: bind classes to creation closures or instances and inject them.

-- Instance Serialization: parse/serialize data in different formats to class instances.
+- Objects Serialization: parse/serialize data in different formats to class instances.

 The following libraries provide extra features not bound to different implementations.
 They will not use dependencies outside the Hexagon toolkit.

 - Scheduling: this module allows services to execute tasks periodically using Cron expressions.
 However, you have to be careful to not run tasks twice if you have many instances.

 These modules define features that need a specific implementation.
 You can use many implementations of each port at the same time.
 You can even provide a custom implementation if you want to optimize a particular use case.

 These are the implemented ports: